StarGate01/ykhmac-uchost/README.md

 ### Standalone library

 The `ykhmac` library is available on PlatformIO at (TBA).
 It requires the [cryptosuite2](https://github.com/daknuett/cryptosuite2) and [tiny-AES-c](https://github.com/kokke/tiny-AES-c) libraries.
 Both the library and its dependencies are agnostic of any frameworks or hardware platforms.

+This repository contains forks of both dependencies as submodules, which contains a few adjustments for PlatformIO and AVR.
+Most changes have been upstreamed, however e.g. the `__attribute__((__progmem__))` attribute for the AES lookup tables are AVR specific and are special to this fork.

-Instead, the user is required to implement various interfaces:
+The user is required to implement various interfaces:

 A data exchange function using the correct driver library for the NFC hardware used.